skylinerw/guides/java/loot tables.md

 }
 ```

+**Entry conditions**

-The following only provides the individual item if the condition is met.
-The stone will always drop, but the stick will only drop when killed by a player. **If the conditions are not met when selecting an item, the entry will not be selected**.
-The pool will not re-roll and ignores the entry instead.
+The following only provides the individual entry if the condition is met.
+The stone will always drop, but the stick will only drop (at a 50% rate due to the weight) when killed by a player.

 ```json
 {